- January 2020

 No holiday celebration is complete without a creamy batch of eggnog.
 According to food historians, this rich beverage was enjoyed during Christmastime in Jamestown Colony, but its roots date to 15th-century England — and possibly further back.
 American Southerners later improved the traditional recipe by adding a mix of peach brandy, rum and whiskey.

-Serve this delightful tipple to your holiday guests in this superb Alhambra Brilliant Period cut glass punch bowl set by Meriden.
+At your next holiday party, serve this delightful tipple to your holiday guests in this superb Alhambra Brilliant Period cut glass punch bowl set by Meriden.

 "Egg Nogg," published in The Kentucky Housewife by Lettice Bryan, 1839